ferrous-systems/teaching-material2/src/assignments/files-match-result.md

     `File::open()` with a match statement, so that the `.unwrap()` can be deleted.

-✅ Move this manual unwrap to it’s own function.
+✅ Move this manual unwrap to its own function.

 ✅ Read the content of the file to a buffer and count the lines in a
     for loop.